aszegedi/protractor-async-await-examp/README.md

 I created a [new TestCafe project](https://github.com/aszegedi/testcafe-examp) as well to comparison.
 [TestCafe](http://devexpress.github.io/testcafe/) natively applies [Async/Await](http://devexpress.github.io/testcafe/documentation/test-api/waiting-for-page-elements-to-appear.html) syntax (learn more at [JavaScript Info](https://javascript.info/async-await)).
 So you can easily compare the TestCafe and the Protractor way for the same application and goal.

+## Summary
+After several days of experimenting and creating this project.
+I decided to abandone this experimenting project and continue with TestCafe.
+TestCafe more stable and reliable and convenient for mock testing.

+So after 3 years of test automation with Protractor, I had to say Good Bye!
+I hope Protractor - Jasmine are going to be as stable as TestCafe with Async/Await; unfortunatelly right now I cannot use for Async/Await testing for Cloudbreak GUI.

 ## Main Goal
 Create a demo project with Protractor to cover a cluster creation workflow with Cloudbreak GUI.